websight-io/docs/docs/cms/developers/app-development/index.md

 ![](img40.png)

-Add the `hello` component to the page to see the centered hello text
+Add the `hello` component to the page to see the centered "Hello World!" text

 ![](img41.png)

 ## Publishing